A Testimony of my Computing Journey

 The Resolve to Meet the glaring need

 Like Tyndale, I defied the notion that a layman should not touch anything as basic as flipping on a switch merely because he is not an IT professional.
 As a result of that experience, I became interested in working towards the goal of disseminating and propagating computing skills to other Christians from a redemptive-historical and Christ-centered viewpoint; with a burning desire of elevating their knowledge above the average skills.
-This is my aspiration and the glaring need that I am attempting to meet on this website.
+This is my aspiration and the glaring need that I am attempting to meet on this website in particular and through our computing outreach ministry in general.